Ākau Tangi Evans Bay improvements

 The new paths on the seaward side form part of Tahitai (one tide, one journey) around Evans Bay from Miramar to the central city, the wider eastern connection to Kilbirnie and Te Aranui o Pōneke, the Great Harbour Way.

 As a popular walking and biking commuter route from the east, these improvements will make things safer and more enjoyable for people of all ages and abilities.
-It will be possible to ride between Miramar cutting and the city without having to ride on the road.
+It will be possible to ride between Miramar and the city without having to ride on the road.

 Expand All